 Racial Characteristics: The people of Silverleaf are distantly related to the tribes that later settled in the Lands of the Northmen, but due to relations with the elves and a large half elven community, tend to be of slighter build than the northmen and almost always have light colored hair, green, blue or hazel eyes.

-Language: Silvanian – an ancient language that shares a common ancestry with Aelutian and Norsc, mixed in with a smattering of Elven terminology.
+Silvanian is an ancient language that shares a common ancestry with Aelutian and Norsc, mixed in with a smattering of Elven terminology.
 Has over 400 words to describe various shades of color.
 Aelutian and High Elven is widely spoken and the people of Silverleaf can often speak several languages to near perfect fluency due to their superior and universal education system.

 MAJOR TOWNS, CITIES AND PLACES OF INTEREST